A Thousand Blows: Release

 A Thousand Blows was first shown at BFI London Film Festival on 11 October 2024.
-It premiered on 21 February 2025 on Disney+ internationally and on Hulu in the United States.
-The second season will premiere on 9 January 2026.
+The first series premiered on 21 February 2025 on Disney+ internationally and on Hulu in the United States.
+The second series premiered on 9 January 2026.

 Reception

-On the review aggregator website Rotten Tomatoes, 90% of 40 critics' reviews are positive, with an average rating of 7.7/10.
+On the review aggregator website Rotten Tomatoes, 88% of 43 critics' reviews are positive, with an average rating of 7.7/10.
 The website's critical consensus reads, "Punching up an intriguing era of British history with creator Steven Knight's flare for genre grit, A Thousand Blows is riveting entertainment that leaves a bruise."
 Lucy Mangan of The Guardian awarded the first series five stars out of five, praising the depth of storytelling and themes.